nirlanka/CsvImporter/README.md

 ### The CSV file is always relatively small

 If it were very large, extracting from the file and pushing to the database should be done in surges (i.e. broken into multiple sets of `ServiceOrders` and saved separately) to avoid memory consumption.
 But that would be fundementally different from the current validations, as validations (such as `UNIQUE`) will only happen inside each set.

+### Whole operation should fail if one entry fails

+If one row fails validation, nothing in the file should be added to the database.

 ## Decisions